Morwenn/cpp-sort/docs/Quickstart.md

 This method allows to call a O(n log n) sorting agorithm once, and to call the O(n) `apply_permutation` once per array to bring into sorted order.
 Do note however that `apply_permutation` also alters the indices collection, which has to be copied for each array to bring into sorted order.

-## Measures of presortedness
+## Measures of disorder

-**cpp-sort** also provides a collection of [measures of presortedness][mops]: also known as *measures of disorder*, they are algorithms that evaluate the amount of disorder present in a collection - the exact algorithms used are described in the corresponding documentation page, and mostly come from the literature around adaptive sorting.
+**cpp-sort** also provides a collection of [measures of disorder][measures-of-disorder]: they are algorithms that evaluate the amount of disorder present in a collection - the exact algorithms used are described in the corresponding documentation page, and mostly come from the literature around adaptive sorting.
 These measures are provided as function objects implementing the *unified sorting interface* and returning an integer type.
 The exact value returned depends on the measure used, but all of them return 0 for a sorted collection.

 ```cpp
 #include <iostream>